UtrechtUniversity/yoda/docs/development/docker-setup.md

 ./run-cronjob.sh revision
 ```

-After accepting a data package for archiving in the vault, run:
+After accepting a data package for archiving in the vault, it should automatically be copied to the vault.
+If a package has been in the 'accepted' state for some time, issues may have occurred during the process.
+To retry copy to vault, run:

 ```
 ./run-cronjob.sh copytovault